There are two parts to Wednesday Review:

 When you have time over Wednesday (and Thursday, sometimes students post their updates late Wednesday or early Thursday) take a look through all the Wednesday Check-in comments for your class.
 You can find them by filtering the class issues for the labels

-check-in-x, and the milestone
+week-x, and the milestone

 After you've read a student's check-in: